Skip to content

 Rebecca is committed to delivering quality, client-centered therapy.
 She holds highly the importance of evidenced-based practice.
 Rebecca is passionate about providing individualized intervention and believes it is important to build a strong rapport with those she services.

-About Samantha Bross, COTA
+Samantha Bross, COTA

 Samantha “Sammie” Bross is a Licensed and Certified Occupational Therapist assistant in the state of New Jersey.
 She attended Rutgers University where she received her Bachelor’s of Science in Public Health in 2017 and Occupational Therapy Degree from Eastwick College in 2019.